rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 oc new-app -l app=preference,version=v1 --name=preference --docker-image=quay.io/rcarrata/preference:quarkus -e JAVA_OPTIONS='-Xms512m -Xmx512m -Djava.net.preferIPv4Stack=true'  -n $OCP_NS
 ```

-This microservice app, don't need any route because only need customer or partner to be reached
+This microservice app does not need any route because only customer or partner need to be reached
-externally, and when the request reach this two microservices internally and using the svc of
+externally.
+When the request reaches these two microservices, they internally use the services of
-OpenShift/Kubernetes will be used to communicate through preference and recommendation micros.
+OpenShift/Kubernetes to communicate with the preference and recommendation microservices.

 * Deploy the recommendation v1 app: